How to Convert a Santander PDF Bank Statement to CSV or Excel

 Santander doesn't offer direct CSV downloads for most account types.
 You can download PDF statements from online banking and use a free converter tool to extract the data into CSV format.

-Use the free PDF converter at bankreconciler.app/tool.
+Use the free PDF converter at reconcileiq.com/bank-statement-converter.
 Select Santander, upload your PDF, and download the extracted data.
 CSV files open directly in Excel, or you can copy-paste the preview data.

 Yes.
 The converter handles Santander personal accounts, 1|2|3 Current Accounts, business accounts, and credit card statements.
 The parser recognises each layout and extracts data correctly.